fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Bottom row hold: Ctl Gui Alt                            Alt Gui Ctl
      Thumb tap:                 Caps FnLk   ___ ___
      Thumb hold:                Shft C+M
-     Thumb hold with FnLk:           Sym        Mouse
+     Thumb hold with FnLk:           Sym   Base Mouse
 ```

 The nav+fn layer has an inverted-T arrow key cluster in the home position of the right hand.
 Home and End keys are left and right of the Up key.
 PageUp/Down are on the inner index-finger column, where there are no mod-taps affecting key-repeat.
 Like on a normal keyboard, the arrow keys can be used one-handed.

 The left home row has Esc, Insert, Backspace, Delete, Enter, with Backspace and Delete on the strongest fingers.
 Enter is a little harder to reach on the inner column to avoid hitting it accidentally.

 The F-keys are arranged in groups of four: F1-F4 in top-left, F5-F8 in bottom-left, F9-F12 in bottom-right.
-The remaing spots are filled up with PrintScreen, ScrollLock, and media volume control.
+The remaining spots are filled up with Menu, PrintScreen, ScrollLock, and media volume control.

 Tapping the Shift key on this layer toggles CapsLock.

 The Nav+Fn layer can be locked with the FnLk key.
 Tapping the same key again unlocks the layer.
-FnLk can reduce strain and free up the right thumbs to type Space and Tab while editing or fixing indentation.
-The locked Nav+Fn layer is below the Num+Sym layer, so the Sym key still works on this layer.
+FnLk can reduce strain and free up the right thumb to type Space and Tab while editing or fixing indentation.
+The locked Nav+Fn layer is below the Num+Sym layer in the layer stack, so the Sym key still works on this layer.
 Holding the Fn key while the Nav+Fn layer is locked allows typing text without unlocking Nav+Fn.
 This is analogous to using Shift while CapsLock is enabled.

 The AltGr function is replaced by a Mouse layer key if mouse keys are enabled.